-MS. SHAW: I think part of the -- part of my issue is, most of us are seasoned, whether as professionals in this particular field or being on this board that we can kind of anticipate the discussion in terms of the items that may become prolonged and I think those are the times where it's up to each one of us to reach out to the chief auditor with those questions ahead of time because we do get these things ahead of time. we can -- because I don't -- it doesn't matter if we add five more meetings into the calendar.
-It's going to take -- because the more time you allow the more time we're going to take to talk and a lot of this discussion we need to stay within the realm of what our responsibilities are and sometimes we go all the way to the other end.
+MS. SHAW: I think part of the -- part of my issue is, most of us are seasoned, whether as professionals in this particular field or being on this board that we can kind of anticipate the discussion in terms of the items that may become prolonged and I think those are the times where it's up to each one of us to reach out to the chief auditor with those questions ahead of time because we do get these things ahead of time.
+So we can -- because I don't -- it doesn't matter if we add five more meetings into the calendar.
+It's going to take -- because the more time you allow the more time we're going to take to talk and a lot of this discussion we need to stav within the realm of what our responsibilities are and sometimes we go all the way to the other end.
 I don't know, I think we're in Cuba sometimes.
-And so we really need to be mindful of not just in this room but we're all professionals outside of this room.
-So spending five hours here and then we still are not able to conduct business and then we're still holding up the district from conducting business, especially when a report now becomes five months old, three months old or whatever the case may be, not allowing them enough sufficient time to act or react based on the findings in the report.
-I think today was -- should have been a highlight to all of us that it kind of put us in a position where we minimized our words and were able to get through much quicker even though we had more on the agenda from what should have been a typical month.
+And so we really need to be mindful of not just know, in some ways we're producing the reports slower than I would like and there's less reports.
+So there's going to come a time when we're there with a lot more reports.